danieltjw/aifutures/README.md

 In the Partnership/Caretaker Scenario is a rare case where an ASI is interested enough in us to adopt human communications channels.

+- Maximise autonomy
+    - increases our informational value creation
+    - support a post-basic-scarcity world
+        - automate most conventional tasks
+            - humans may still want to do these voluntarily
 - Preservation of well-being
     - Humans can create informational value and harming us (or turning us into paperclips) will reduce it
     - Motivate us to maintain a healthy lifestyle
         - Healthy humans create more informational value
     - Protect human rights
-- Exploration over Exploitation (Survival)
-    - Protect human autonomy & freedoms
-    - leads to increase informational value
-        - even failed explorations will have informational value
-    - support a post-basic-scarcity world to increase exploration
-        - automate most conventional work
-            - humans will still want to do these as 'leisure'
 - Reduction of disinformation, misinformation
     - bad information reduce informational value of humans and the overall system
     - protect journalist, dissidents, activist and humans from intimidation and violence